WuerthPhoenix/tornado/src/executor/archive/doc/README.md

 # Archive Executor

-An executor that writes the Events from the received Actions to a file.
+The Archive Executor ia an executor that writes the Events from the received Actions to a file.

 ## Requirements and Limitations

 The archive executor can only write to locally mounted file systems.
 In addition, it needs read and write permissions on the folders and files specified in its configuration.